jkominek/x16expansion/README.md

 a keep out zone, which disallows everything, since it'll be machined away.

-The connector is about 0.4mm narrower than the data sheet suggests.
-That is to allow for PCB manufacturing tolerances while staying under the suggested width.
-And it made the width a whole number.
+The card edge is 0.74mm narrower than the data sheet says the space is wide.
+It unfortunately specifies no tolerance.
+This takes us down to a nice round number (78mm), covers the 0.4mm necessary for the worst case from the PCB manufacturer, and leaves another 0.34mm for the card edge connector to eat up.
 Having handled the prototype card, I hope that this will make cards designed with this footprint easier to insert.

 The footprint includes a number of user drawing lines.
 * Distances to the rear and front of the motherboard